containerd/overlaybd/README.md

 Overlaybd is a novel layering block-level image format, which is design for container, secure container and applicable to virtual machine.
 And it is an open-source implementation of paper [DADI: Block-Level Image Service for Agile and Elastic Application Deployment.
 USENIX ATC'20"](https://www.usenix.org/conference/atc20/presentation/li-huiba).

+Overlaybd is based on [PhotonLibOS](https://github.com/alibaba/PhotonLibOS), which is a high-efficiency LibOS framework.

 Overlaybd has 2 core component:
 * **Overlaybd**
   is a block-device based image format, provideing a merged view of a sequence of block-based layers as a virtual block device.